 For patients with advanced heart disease, experienced physicians who are board-certified guide surgical interventions at North Florida Regional Medical Center.
 The surgical team also includes nurses and technicians with advanced training and certification in their respective fields, all dedicated to the philosophy of individualized patient care.
-The team is constantly searching for new ways to raise the bar with complication and mortality rates, as well as shortening hospital stay and recovery time.
-Thanks to the combination of state-of-the-art technology, expertise and compassionate care, patients of The Heart & Vascular Center can rely on surgeons, nurses and technicians to help them get better and back to their lives.
-Our cardiac surgery team performs nearly 300 procedures each year.
+The team is constantly searching for new ways to raise the bar with lowering complication and mortality rates, as well as shortening hospital stay and recovery time.
+Thanks to the combination of state-of-the-art technology, expertise and compassionate care, patients can rely on surgeons, nurses and technicians to help them get better and back to their lives.
+Our cardiac surgery team performs 500-600 procedures each year, and it is predicted that 500-600 open heart procedures will be performed in 2017.
 While some patients have a single cardiac surgery, others need more than one type of procedure.
-Surgeons routinely perform combination procedures for patients of The Heart & Vascular Center.
+Surgeons routinely perform combination procedures for patients.

 Coronary Artery Bypass Graft Surgery